wwwzrb/LigBee-Review/README.md

 ### Running

-In the `offfline-demo`, we present how `online-lib` decode chip sequency using offline trace.
+In the `offline-demo`, we present how `online-lib` decode chip sequence using offline trace.

 Next, we focus on how to incorporate `online-lib` into devices, taking `SimplicityStudio` and `WSTK6061B` as an example: